 In 97% of cases, companies’ customer satisfaction and feedback processes stop there.
-Or well, feedback is collected and satisfaction is measured at different contact points, which makes a lot of sense, but in other respects the data is just analyzed and the process doesn’t materialize into added value in the business in any way.
+Feedback is collected and satisfaction is measured at different contact points, which makes a lot of sense.
+In other respects, the data is just analyzed and the process doesn’t materialize into added value in the business in any way.

 However, we see opportunities here.
 Now that we know who your customers are happy with, it’s time to leverage customers as part of your growth story.

 In the second phase, we set out with our customers to seek testimonials from satisfied customers.
 On a practical level, the end customer does not see any gap between steps one and two, due to which testimonials are usually obtained with quite high conversion rate when the process is carried out correctly.

 The term “review” shown in the image above is one specific form of content you can get from satisfied customers, but what is essential at this stage, instead of the form, is that satisfied customers can be refined into a useful resource for marketing use.
 No matter the form.
 It might be short reviews, bigger testimonials, case studies or leads from new potential customers.